BIOS1140/BIOS1140.github.io/docs/Exercise6.md

 summaryMap(bedbugs)
 ```

-This returns a `data.frame` where each row is a linkage group and the four columns are:
+This returns a `data.frame` where each row is a linkage group.
+A linkage group is all the genes on one chromosome - so each row here is one chromosome.
+The four columns are:

 *`n.mar` - the number of markers* `length` - the length of the linkage group in centimorgans (see below) *`ave.spacing` - the average spacing between markers (in centimorgans)* `max.spacing` - the maximum spacing between markers (in centimorgans)